INSIGHTS IN ACTION

 1. Catch Errors

 Misread receipts, transposed numbers and forgotten entries in the check register are common accounting errors and are easily rectified.
 However, mistakes undetected month after month can snowball until you are left with a register balance that is hundreds or even tens of thousands off from your bank balance.
+Many bank errors and outstanding checks go unnoticed without a regular reconciliation process.
 This is a serious problem that could lead to embarrassing (and discrediting) cash shortfalls and even overdrafts.

 2. Avoid Surprises